DZhangLab/HIDe-infrastructure/network/linux/README.md

 ## Outline of the steps

 - Install dependencies and download Hyperledger Test Network files
 - Run Hyperledger Fabric test network via docker compose.
-It comes with 2 peers and 1 orderer, and a channel called `mychannel`.
+It comes with 2 peers and 1 orderer, and a channel, run by 2 organizations:

-        - What orgs?
         - peer0.org1
         - peer0.org2